niceume/learn_sas/EPI533_1_More_on_DATA(New_Concat_Merge).md

 INPUT, DATALINES statements are used.

 INPUT staement can be used with DATALINES or INFILE.
-DATALINES statement can
+DATALINES statement allows data directly written in source code.
-INFILE statement can
+INFILE statement can import text file (such as CSV).
+IMPORT Function (from GUI) can import excel file.

 * INPUT satement
   + INPUT statement can speccify how data can be read.